 Along with Wheal King, there were two other little mines nearby, Wheal Queen and Wheal Prince, although the location of these two mines is not known precisely.

 The largest of the mines in the nature reserve, although still quite small by the standards of some Cornish mines, was Trelyon Consolidated, running down the east side Steeple Lane.
-Read more about the local history of the Trelyon Consolidated mine here.
+Read more about the local history of the Trelyon Consolidated mine in our blog.

-Granite was quarried on Cock Hill up until the early 20th Century, used as a building stone in St.Ives and elsewhere.
+Granite was quarried on Worvas Hill up until the early 20th Century, used as a building stone in St.Ives and elsewhere.